Best Cloud Gaming Services 2023

 Before we begin listing all the different cloud gaming services available, it may be a good idea to explain what these services offer and what you would get from them.

-In other words, the user borrows the server’s hardware power to deal with the demanding graphics of today’s video games, while the user’s devices process the stream and handle the input/output of the controls.
+In other words, the user borrows the server’s hardware capabilities to deal with the challenging graphics of today’s video games, while the user’s devices process the stream and handle the input/output of the controls.

 This is why cloud gaming is such an appealing idea.
 Users don’t require a high-end GPU, CPU, or any other hardware upgrades.
 All they need is to subscribe to any of the available cloud gaming services from their phone, low-end PC, or even console.
 It is also not expensive at all.

-At its core, the concept sounds great, but there are some disadvantages that we took into consideration while making this list.
+At its core, the concept sounds excellent, but there are some drawbacks that we took into consideration while making this list.

 Disadvantages